Fields with an * are required.

 - To not communicate, publish, and/or otherwise provide or make public any information regarding persons enrolled in the registry and their immunization status, except:

-- To patients who request their own immunization records;
+- To individuals who request their own immunization records;

 - To individuals authorized by law to access immunization registry information; or